-- 3.2 Reservoirs generally have standard operating ranges defined by consents.
-In some cases these vary by month or season.
+- 3.2 This dataset records the capacity of reservoirs to store water.
+Reservoirs generally have standard operating ranges defined by consents (or engineering features).
+In some cases consents vary by time (e.g. month or season).
 In addition, reservoirs can have contingent storage that becomes available when certain conditions are met.
-This additional storage has a material impact on the system, participant behaviours, and understanding risk and monitoring security of supply. - 3.3 Some controls or restrictions on reservoirs can be complex and this dataset does not attempt to capture all these nuances especially around flood control or management. - 3.4 There are four types of storage that are represented in this dataset: - (a) Active storage
+This additional storage has a material impact on the system, participant behaviours, and when assessing shortage risk or monitoring security of supply. - 3.3 Some controls or restrictions on reservoirs can be complex and this dataset does not attempt to capture all these nuances especially around flood control or management. - 3.4 There are four types of storage that are represented in this dataset: - (a) Active storage capacity

 - (i) Operational storage able to be used in the normal operation of the system by the scheme or plant operator.
-This storage may have seasonal consents, increasing the active storage at certain times of the year. - (b) Consented contingent storage - Storage or a volume of water which becomes available to the generator (at the bottom of the active storage range) when certain conditions are met.
-Consented contingent storage and its associated conditions are defined in a consent or similar document. - (c) Available contingent storage - (i) Recognises that although an operator may have consent to use storage, there may be other engineering-based or practical limitations that constrain the use of the storage, even when the consent conditions would allow an operator to use more.
-In terms of security of supply, this is the best measure of additional storage that will practicably become available. - (d) Active contingent storage - (i) Tracks when consent conditions are met to trigger the use of the available contingent storage.
-The volume and dates are adjusted accordingly.
-Active contingent storage will normally be recorded as zero.
+This storage may have seasonal consents, increasing the active storage capacity at certain times of the year. - (ii) A seasonal consent that lowers the allowable operating minimum will immediately make additional stored water available (i.e. increase active storage available to the generator).
+Conversely, a seasonal consent that raises the operating maximum will increase the active storage capacity available to be utilised by the generator, but clearly won't make more stored water available. - (b) Consented contingent storage capacity - (i) Additional storage capacity available below the active storage range of a reservoir which becomes available to the generator when certain conditions are met.
+As this storage capacity is below the active storage it provides access to additional stored water or energy.
+Consented contingent storage and its associated conditions are defined in a consent or similar document. - (c) Available contingent storage capacity - (i) Recognises that although an operator may have consent to draw down reservoir levels and use storage, there may be other engineering-based or practical limitations that constrain the use of the storage.
+In terms of security of supply, this is the best measure of additional storage that will practicably become available when the relevant triggers are met. - (d) Active contingent storage capacity - (i) Records when consent conditions are met to trigger the available contingent storage capacity.
+The capacity and dates within the dataset are adjusted accordingly.
+The triggering and use of active contingent storage is recorded in the third part of this dataset.
+Normally active contingent storage will be recorded as zero.